awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-ctas-and-insert-into-to-create-ion-tables.md

-# Using CTAS and INSERT INTO to Create Amazon Ion Tables<a name="ion-serde-using-ctas-and-insert-into-to-create-ion-tables"></a>
+# Using CTAS and INSERT INTO to create Amazon Ion tables<a name="ion-serde-using-ctas-and-insert-into-to-create-ion-tables"></a>

 You can use the `CREATE TABLE AS SELECT` \(CTAS\) and `INSERT INTO` statements to copy or insert data from a table into a new table in Amazon Ion format in Athena\.